evpo/EncryptPad/README.md

 2. Extract the EncryptPad source files to a directory.

-3. Run **configure.sh** script without parameters to see available options.
+3. Run **configure.py --help** script to see available options.
 To build everything:

-    ./configure.sh --all

-For localized binaries:

-    ./configure.sh --all-cultures
+    ./configure.py
+    make

 The Makefiles system uses **uname** to identify the OS and platform.
 You may need to modify uname parameters in **./deps/makefiles/platform.mak** to make it work.
 See Makefiles documentation and configure.sh script if you have any problems.